 The cost of a surge protector will not be as much as the cost you might have to pay if there is some kind of electrical problem.

 These devices will protect your RV and appliances from lightning, power cuts or power surges, faulty wiring, and incorrect voltage amounts.
-It will stop higher voltage from reaching the RV, sending out to the ground.
+It will stop higher voltage from reaching the RV, and sending it out to the ground.

 There are several things to consider when you are choosing a surge protector.
 It is easy to get bogged down by all the numbers.
-Here is one final list to help you remember the things that are important for you.
+Here is one final list to help you remember the things that are important to you.